-In some cases, applicants with income equal to or less than \$80,0000 may be eligible to be on the wait list but will not qualify for a subsidy when housing providers complete the initial rent-geared-to-income (RGI) calculation, because their RGI would be greater than the market rent for the unit.
+In some cases, applicants with income equal to or less than \$80,0000 may be eligible to be on the wait list but will not qualify for Rent Assistance because their tenant contribution would be equal to or greater than the market rent for the unit.
 These applicants may remain on the wait list and may be offered market rent units, if available.

-During annual and in-year reviews, housing providers will continue to calculate the RGI rent payable by the household according to their program rules.
+During annual and in-year reviews, housing providers calculate the tenant contribution and amount of the rent assistance subsidy according to the process set out in the Rent Assistance Guide.